AeonDave/WebHashcat/README.md

 # WebHashcat

-Modern Hashcat orchestration with a Django web UI, Celery workers, and Docker-first workflows.
+Hashcat orchestration with a Django web UI, Celery workers, and Docker-first workflows.

 > This fork tracks the original project from https://github.com/hegusung/WebHashcat and keeps it current with Python 3.11, docker compose profiles, and hashcat 7.1.2 (CPU and CUDA).